Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Introduction

-To construct a $G$-invariant measure $\mu'$, starting with our $s$-invariant measure $\mu$ we build a sequence of measures by averaging: given a measure $\mu$ that has a positive fiberwise Lyapunov exponent for some $s\in A$, by averaging $\mu$ along $A$ or a unipotent subgroup commuting with $s$ we obtain a new measure $\mu'$ which is invariant by a larger subgroup and has positive fiberwise exponent for some $s'\in A$.
-There is some similarity here to Margulis' original proof of the superrigidity theorem using Oseledec's theorem where it is used (see \cite{MR1090825}) that higher-rank semisimple Lie groups can be generated by centralizers of certain elements of the diagonal.
+To construct a $G$-invariant measure $\mu'$, starting with our $s$-invariant measure $\mu$ we build a sequence of measures by averaging: given a measure $\mu$ that has a positive fiberwise Lyapunov exponent for some $s\in A$, by averaging $\mu$ along $A$ or a unipotent subgroup commuting with $s$ we obtain a new measure $\mu'$ with better invariance properties and has positive fiberwise exponent for some $s'\in A$.
+There is some similarity here to Margulis' original proof of the superrigidity theorem using Oseledec's theorem where it is used (see \cite{MR1090825}) that higher-rank semisimple Lie groups can be generated by centralizers of certain elements of the diagonal subgroup.

 While we cannot average directly to obtain a $G$-invariant measure on $M^\alpha$, we may average so as to obtain an $A$-invariant measure on $M^\alpha$ whose projection to $G/\Gamma$ is the Haar measure and has positive fiberwise exponent for some $s'\in A$ .
 This step requires a careful choice of subgroups over which to average and employs Ratner's theorem on measures invariant under unipotent subgroups and an improvement due to Shah concerning averages of measures along unipotent subgroups.
-As the general averaging argument requires understanding the combinatorics of irreducible root systems, we explain this step for the special case of $\Sl(n, \R)$ in Section \ref{sec:SL}.
+As the general averaging argument requires understanding the combinatorics of root systems, we explain this step for the special case of $\Sl(n, \R)$ in Section \ref{sec:SL}.